How to Compile PHP Modules

 echo "extension=sqlsrv.so" > /Applications/ServBay/package/etc/php/8.3/conf.d/sqlsrv.ini

-Restart the PHP service through the ServBay management panel, and then verify whether the module is successfully loaded via the command line:
+Restart the PHP service through the ServBay management panel, then verify if the module was successfully loaded via the command line:

 php-8.3 -m | grep sqlsrv

-If the module is successfully loaded, you should see sqlsrv
+If the module has been successfully loaded, you should see sqlsrv

 in the output.

-By following the steps above, you can compile and install the required PHP modules in the ServBay environment.
-During the compilation process, be sure to specify the correct PHP version to ensure the module is compatible with your PHP environment.
-I hope this article helps you successfully compile and enable PHP modules.
+By following the steps above, you can compile and install the necessary PHP modules in the ServBay environment.
+It is crucial to specify the correct PHP version during the compilation process to ensure the modules are compatible with your PHP environment.
+We hope this article helps you successfully complete the compilation and enabling of the PHP modules.